Texas Administrative Code

 (iii) Only one EMS provider license will be issued to each fixed address.

-(iv) The applicant shall attest that no other license EMS provider is at the provided business location or address.
+(iv) The applicant must attest no other licensed EMS provider is at the business location or address provided.

-(v) The emergency medical services provider must remain in the same physical location for the period of licensure, unless the department approves a change in location.
+(v) The EMS provider must remain in the same physical location for the period of licensure, unless the department approves a change in location.

 (II) EMS dispatch processes;